time-series-foundation-models/lag-llama/README.md

 Coming Soon:

-⭐ An <b>online gradio demo</b> where you can upload time series and get zero-shot predictions.
+⭐ An <b>online gradio demo</b> where you can upload time series and get zero-shot predictions and perform finetuning.

 ⭐ Features for <b>finetuning</b> the foundation model